Motzklist/api-gateway/README.md

 # API-Gateway

-This repository holds the Go GinGonic API Gateway for the Motzklist project.
+This repository holds the Go [Gin-Gonic](https://gin-gonic.com) API Gateway for the Motzklist project.

 TODO:
 - Fill up documentation.